Muted U.S. inflation supports more Fed easing

 Average weekly earnings were flat in July, when adjusted for inflation, and were up only 0.6 percent from a year ago.

-A third report, from the New York Federal Reserve, showed factory activity in New York state contracted in August for the first time since October 2011.
+A third report from the New York Federal Reserve Bank showed factory activity in New York state contracted in August for the first time since October 2011.

 "There are signs that manufacturing activity will continue to weaken ahead," said Daniel Silver, an economist at JPMorgan in New York.